 From Sonic Retro

-Rings also serve as fuel for characters' super transformations.
-In the older games, one of the conditions for attaining Super Sonic was to collect 50 rings and tap jump twice.
-Once in his golden form, Sonic's ring count falls steadily, and he reverts to his normal blue self once it reaches zero.
-The decreasing ring count is a general feature across many player-controlled super forms, including the Hyper transformations and Burning Blaze.
+Rings also serve as fuel for characters' Super transformations.
+In the older games, one of the conditions for attaining Super Sonic was to collect 50 Rings and tap the jump button twice.
+Once in his golden form, Sonic's Ring count falls steadily, and he reverts to his normal blue self once it reaches zero.
+The decreasing Ring count is a general feature across many player-controlled super forms.

-- Move costs: Collected rings can be used to pay for using special moves during gameplay, like Eggman's rocket attack in Sonic R, or the racer's signature moves in Sonic Drift 2.
-In Sonic Unleashed, collecting rings fills up the Ring Energy gauge as well as the ring count itself; Ring Energy powers the Sonic Boost move.
-Sonic Heroes also uses rings to fill up a gauge, in this case the Team Blast gauge.
+Collected Rings can be used to pay for using special moves during gameplay, like Dr. Eggman's rocket attack in Sonic R, or the racer's signature moves in Sonic Drift 2.
+In Sonic Unleashed, collecting Rings fills up the Ring Energy gauge as well as the Ring count itself; Ring Energy powers the Sonic Boost move.
+Sonic Heroes also uses Rings to fill up a gauge, in this case the Team Blast gauge.
+Collecting Rings in Sonic Adventure 2's mech-shooting levels will slightly fill the health meter.

-- Bonded rings: On top of its odd "depleted" rings, Knuckles' Chaotix also featured as a central gameplay element a pair of very unusual rings held by the player character and partner, which were bound together with some kind of magical elastic.
-In Tails Skypatrol, the flying fox has a similar ring which he uses to throw at enemies.
+Chaotix featured a pair of very unusual Rings as a central gameplay element, which bound the player character and partner character together with an energy called "Ring Power".
+In Tails Skypatrol, the flying fox has a similar Ring which he uses to throw at enemies.

 Rings seem to have a higher purpose in the Archie comics.
 In one issue Sonic is able to use a ring to teleport himself, in another he uses one as a sort of fortune teller.